Frequently Asked Questions & Answers on Completion of Profits Tax Returns [BIR51 & BIR52] issued on or after 2 April 2024

 Q:

-Will the Department accept photocopies of returns, control list for supplementary form and other form uploaded (IR1477), unsigned auditor's report and unsigned financial statements for return filing purpose?
+Will the Department accept photocopies of tax returns, Control List for Supplementary Form and Other Form (IR1477), unsigned auditor's report and unsigned financial statements for the purpose of filing of tax return?

 A:

-Photocopy of tax returns, control list for supplementary form and other form uploaded (IR1477) and uncertified financial statements are not acceptable for return filing purpose.
+Photocopy of tax returns, Control List and uncertified financial statements are not acceptable for return filing purpose.

 5.